unmojang/drasl/README.md

 Drasl is an alternative API server for Minecraft that handles authentication, skins, and capes.
 You can use it to host Minecraft servers that are completely independent from Mojang's infrastructure.
+A "reference instance" is hosted at [https://drasl.unmojang.org](https://drasl.unmojang.org) which currently requires a Mojang/Microsoft account to register.

 It's compatible with both [authlib-injector](https://github.com/yushijinhun/authlib-injector/blob/develop/README.en.md) and the vanilla Yggdrasil protocol, which means it supports:

 - Minecraft launchers that support authlib-injector, such as [HMCL](https://github.com/huanghongxun/HMCL)